 While dictionary definitions distinguish ‘immigrants’ – people who are or intend to be settled in their new country – from ‘migrants’ who are temporarily resident, ‘immigrant’ and ‘migrant’ (as well as ‘foreigner’) are often used interchangeably in public debate and even among research specialists.
 In some scholarly and everyday usage, people who move internally within national boundaries are called migrants.
 No two definitions of migrant are equivalent, and their effects on our understanding of migration and its impact are significant.

 There is no definition of ‘migrant’ or of ‘immigrant’ in law.
 From a legal perspective, there is a key distinction between ‘Persons Subject to Immigration Control’, who need permission to enter or to remain in the UK, and those ‘Not Subject to Immigration Control’ who do not.
-While the UK remains part of the EU, EU nationals are not subject to immigration control although they are often described as migrants.
+While the UK was part of the EU, EU nationals were not subject to immigration control although they were often described as migrants.